§ 154.156 EROSION CONTROL AND STORMWATER MANAGEMENT.

 (e) A statement of the penalty or penalties that shall or may be assessed against the person to whom the notice of violation is directed; and

-(f) A statement that the determination of violation may be appealed to the city by filing a written notice of appeal within 15 days of services notice of violation.
+(f) A statement that the determination of violation may be appealed to the City Manager for a final determination by filing a written notice of appeal within 15 days of receiving the notice of violation.

 (2) Stop work order.
 Persons receiving a stop work order will be required to halt all construction activities.
 This stop work order will be in effect until the city confirms that the land disturbance activity is in compliance and the violation has been satisfactorily addressed.
 Failure to address a notice of violation in a timely manner may result in civil, criminal, or monetary penalties in accordance with the enforcement measures authorized in this chapter.